SNPS Investors Have Opportunity to Lead Synopsys, Inc. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers and acquirers of Synopsys, Inc. (NASDAQ: SNPS) securities between December 4, 2024 and September 9, 2025, both dates inclusive (the "Class Period"), of the important December 30, 2025 lead plaintiff deadline.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Synopsys, Inc. (NASDAQ: SNPS) between December 4, 2024 and September 9, 2025, both dates inclusive (the "Class Period"), of the important December 30, 2025 lead plaintiff deadline.

 So What: If you purchased Synopsys securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.